lclevy/unarcrypto/readme.md

 ## Introduction ##

-**unarcrypto.py** is an educational tool to depict the use of cryptography for password verification, header and content encryption by popular archivers: zip, 7zip, rar v3 and v5.
+**unarcrypto.py** is an educational tool to depict the use of cryptography for password verification, headers and content encryption by popular archivers: zip, 7zip, rar v3 and v5.

 Requirements: PyCrypto 2.6 and Python 3.3